macropodhq/multi-loader/README.md

 # Multiplex Loader

+_**Note**: This repository is not currently updated, development of multiplex-loader will continue at <https://github.com/kavu/multiplex-loader>._

 This loader requires a module with several loaders.
 Each loader's exports are returned using the same key as they are configured under.

 Example: